millette/pwnd/readme.md

 node cli banana # tests the given argument
 ```

+Careful to quote complicated passwords on the command-line, perhaps start with 'password'.

 ## http server
 A small web server is provided, responding to POST queries only.